mebusy/notes/dev_notes/cppRAII.md

     2. A **copy constructor** to copy the resource
     3. A **copy assignment operator** to free the left-hand resource and copy the right-hand one.
 - Use the copy-and-swap idiom to implement assignent
+    - the stardard library also provide swap method ?

 ## Why copy and swap ?